Summer Study for International Students Requesting a Boston University I-20

 - University Fees: Some courses also carry lab or additional fees, which can be found in the course descriptions on the Summer Term website.

-- Room and Board: The rates listed above are for a double-occupancy dormitory room with a dining plan of 14 meals per week.
+- Room and Board: The rates listed above are for a multiple-occupancy bedroom in a non-air-conditioned apartment, with a dining plan of 10 meals per week.
 Alternative room and board arrangements will result in different charges.

 - Books, Supplies, and Incidentals: Actual expenses may vary depending on courses taken and lifestyle.
 The estimates above do not include airfare.